Historical Overview of Breast Thermography

 Early infrared camera technology of the 1950's was primitive and produced poor quality images.
 It wasn't until the late 1970's that the thermobiology of the breast was sufficiently understood to permit the emergence of a credible, accurate and objective method for interpreting the thermal patterns of the breast.
 And, until 1983, there were there no published environmental controls or formalized patient pre-examination protocol.
 Thus, from breast thermography's earliest years until the early-1980's, breast thermograms were haphazardly acquired and subjectively interpreted by individuals with little or no understanding of the procedure.

-When breast thermography was introduced in the early 1950's, several physicians and manufacturers touted it as the ultimate screening process that would replace the mammogram.
+When breast thermography was introduced in the early 1950's, several physicians and manufacturers touted it as the ultimate screening process.
 The legacy of their eagerness to proceed without adequate expertise, equipment or environmental controls still haunts the science.
 The low quality images were subjectively interpreted resulting in an abundance of incorrect diagnoses, followed by unnecessary surgical procedures.
-When it was realized that thermography was not measuring up to the exaggerated claims of practitioners and vendors alike, the technology was dismissed as a non-specific and unreliable test for detecting the presence of breast cancers.
+When it was realized that thermography was not measuring up to the exaggerated claims of practitioners and vendors alike, the technology was dismissed as non-specific and unreliable.

 In 1972, the American Cancer Society and National Cancer Institute sponsored the "Breast Cancer Detection and Demonstration Project" (BCDDP), in which women were screened using a combination of medical history, physical examination, mammography, and thermography.
 Untrained radiologists with no knowledge of breast thermography performed the thermographic examinations and the subsequent subjective interpretation of the images.
 The resultant high error rate and low sensitivity quickly resulted in the discontinuance of thermography as a routine element of the BCDDP.

-These two chapters in breast thermography's history explain and support the medical community's basis for not adopting breast thermography.
-They plainly illustrate that the subjective interpretation of breast thermograms leads to unusually high and unacceptable error rates.
-That which continues to fuel this adversarial argument is not so obvious.
+These two chapters in breast thermography's history illustrate that subjective interpretation of breast thermograms leads to unusually high and unacceptable error rates.

 MID-1970'TO THE EARLY 1980'S – BREAST THERMOGRAPHY'S RENAISSANCE…